Introduction to cloud recognition APIs

 - Delete target image

-- Modify target image attributes
+- Modify target image properties

 - Search by image